Applied games that develop ITIL understanding and insight

 Focus on the Service layer

-Centring around the SVC activities of Plan, Improve and Deliver & Support, Stabil-IT and DELIVER! are designed to explore incident, problem, change, and knowledge management.
+Centring around the SVC activities of Plan, Improve and Deliver & Support, STABILITY (shown below) and DELIVER! are designed to explore incident, problem, change, and knowledge management.

 Focus on the Infrastructure layer